Colombian Street Food You Have to Try

 Please note that some links on our site are affiliate links.
 If you choose to purchase through these links, we may receive a small commission at no extra cost to you.
-By using these you are directly supporting The Vanabond Tales to remain an independent travel blog.
+Refer to our Privacy Page for more information.

 Each region has its own flavors and core dishes.
 Outside of big cities, the menus at local restaurants and street vendors don’t stray far beyond their regional specialties.
 Because of this focus, street food is reliably delicious.
 When in doubt, do as the locals do and head for the stall with the longest line of local people!
+We bet you’ll quickly discover that Colombia’s food is some of the best in South America, especially its street food.

 This is by no means an exhaustive list, but rather a taste of a few of our favorite dishes from a country we love for its food as much as anything.